yaook.statemachine

 parent_name

-The metadata.name of the parent custom resoucre.
+The metadata.name of the parent custom resource.

 parent_uid